dpersing/netlify-site/posts/survey2022part1.md

 Here's a citation you can use in APA format:

 > Persing, Devon.
-(2023, February, XX).
-Accessibility roles and hiring survey, 2022, basic data. dpersing.com. http://dpersing.com/posts/2022part1
+(2023, February, 23).
+Accessibility roles and hiring survey, 2022, basic data. dpersing.com. http://dpersing.com/posts/survey2022part1

 ## Next steps